LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
 _(Specific risk domain: use of predictive models, provision or operation of predictive model-based applications for customers or third parties)_

-- [ ] 5.2.a Our organisation does not provide its customers or third parties, nor does it operates on behalf of third parties, with applications based on ML models | _(Concerned / Not concerned)_
+- [ ] 5.2.a (basic) Our organisation does not provide its customers or third parties, nor does it operates on behalf of third parties, with applications based on ML models | _(Concerned / Not concerned)_
-- [ ] 5.2.b **A predictive models register** identifies all models or applications used by its customers and/or by the organisation on behalf of third parties, and is kept up-to-date
+- [ ] 5.2.b (basic) **A predictive models register** identifies all models or applications used by its customers and/or by the organisation on behalf of third parties, and is kept up-to-date
-- [ ] 5.2.c For each model or application for a customer or a third party we have a defined, identifiable and easily reachable **owner**
+- [ ] 5.2.c (basic) For each model or application for a customer or a third party we have a defined, identifiable and easily reachable **owner**
-- [ ] 5.2.d For each model or application for a customer or a third party, we systematically carry out a **risk assessment** resulting from possible incidents, failures, biases, etc., in order to identify the risks involved
+- [ ] 5.2.d (basic) For each model or application for a customer or a third party, we systematically carry out a **risk assessment** resulting from possible incidents, failures, biases, etc., in order to identify the risks involved
 - [ ] 5.2.e Monitoring tools are in place to ensure continuous monitoring of ML systems and can trigger alerts directly to the responsible team
 - [ ] 5.2.f For each model or application for a customer or a third party, we define and test a procedure for suspending the model and a degraded operating mode without the model, in order to prepare for the case where the model is subject to failure or unexpected behaviour
 - [ ] 5.2.g For each model or application for a client or third party, we study its entire genealogy and its conditions and limits of validity to understand the model before using it
-- [ ] 5.2.h We supply our customers or operate on their behalf with models or applications for **uses in accordance with their conditions and limits of validity**
+- [ ] 5.2.h (basic) We supply our customers or operate on their behalf with models or applications for **uses in accordance with their conditions and limits of validity**
-- [ ] 5.2.i We have not yet put in place such measures
+- [ ] 5.2.i (basic) We have not yet put in place such measures

 <details>
 <summary>Expl5.2 :</summary>